Required to include TrustFence support.

 Writing to redundant MMC(0)... done

-7. Program the signed and encrypted artifacts on a closed device
+7. Program the signed and encrypted system artifacts on a closed device

 |

 Once the device has been closed, the encryption uses the unique and secure OTPMK (One Time Programmable Master Key).
-The update process will encrypt the DEK into an encrypted blob and store it in the U-Boot partition.
+The update process encrypts the DEK (Data Encryption Key) into an encrypted blob and stores it in the U-Boot partition.
 This must happen with the unique secure OTPMK, so be sure final programming happens after the device has been closed and restarted.

 7.1.
 Program the encrypted bootloader